vikingair/spy4js/README.md

 stores the necessary information to be able to restore the mocked method.

-If the attribute has already been spied or is not a function, the Spy will throw an exception to avoid unexpected behaviour.
+If the attribute has already been spied or is not a function, the Spy will throw an exception to avoid unexpected behavior.
 You never want to spy other attributes than functions and for no purpose a spy should ever be spied.

 ### mock (static)